 - Helen Woody – collection and mounting of herbarium vouchers.

 The plant database and Garden Explorer are an ongoing effort greatly supported by dedicated volunteers.
-Special recognition for their hundreds of hours of work by Donita Frazier, Janet Hirons, Sylvan Kaufman, Joy Mandelbaum, Dan Roller and Janice Tucker.
+Special recognition for their hundreds of hours of work by Donita Frazier, Janet Hirons, Sylvan Kaufman, Joy Mandelbaum, Norman Marks, Dan Roller and Janice Tucker.